Suedzucker reiterates positive annual outlook despite quarterly slump

-HAMBURG, July 8 (Reuters) - Suedzucker (SZUG.DE) on Thursday confirmed a drop in first-quarter earnings as Europe's largest sugar producer faced an economic fallout from the coronavirus pandemic, though it expects profit to climb in its full financial year.
+HAMBURG (Reuters) -Suedzucker on Thursday confirmed a drop in first-quarter earnings as Europe’s largest sugar producer faced an economic fallout from the coronavirus pandemic, though it expects profit to climb in its full financial year.

 Suedzucker said group operating profit dropped 20.1% on-year to 49 million euros ($58 million) in the first quarter ended May 31.